apache/qpid-jms/qpid-jms-docs/Configuration.md

 The client makes use of the SLF4J API, allowing users to select a particular logging implementation based on their needs by supplying a SLF4J 'binding', such as *slf4j-log4j* in order to use Log4J.
 More details on SLF4J are available from http://www.slf4j.org/.

-The client uses Logger names residing within the *org.apache.qpid.jms* heirarchy, which you can use to configure a logging implementation based on your needs.
+The client uses Logger names residing within the *org.apache.qpid.jms* hierarchy, which you can use to configure a logging implementation based on your needs.

 When debugging some issues, it may sometimes be useful to enable additional protocol trace logging from the Qpid Proton AMQP 1.0 library.
 There are two options to achieve this: